te222uh/MySmartGreenhouse/README.md

 In Timestream I have created a database and two tables to store the data from the IoT device.
 One table is used for sensor data and the other one for states from the device.
-To illustrate this my IoT device sends state if the led is turned on or off.
+To illustrate this my IoT device sends state if the LED is turned on or off.

 <img src="./media/image22.png">